-Where this is the case the complaints panel will notify the complainant of their reasons for not upholding the complaint in writing.
+Where this is the case, the Independent Panel or Teaching School Hub Director will inform the complainant in writing of their reasons for not upholding the complaint in writing. \

-Where the panel elects for Option 1 or Option 2, and where the complainant is not satisfied with the decision or the solution proposed, the complainant may proceed to Stage 4 of this procedure.
+\Where Option 1 or Option 2, and where the complainant is not satisfied with the decision or the solution proposed, the complainant may proceed to Stage 4 of this Procedure.